Call us at (866) 330-1709 In Stock & Shipped Fast All Brands & Products by Quote HVAC Promotions & Seasonal Specials Need Help? Contact Support

 A flare creates a cone-shaped end on a tube that seals against a threaded flare fitting.
 A swage expands the end of a tube so another tube of the same size can be inserted into it for a brazed connection.

-Why is an eccentric flaring tool better than a standard one?
+Why is an eccentric flaring tool better?

 Can I use a plumbing propane torch for brazing refrigerant lines?